-Organized activities like basketball and tennis are prohibited.
+Organized activities like basketball are prohibited.
 Teens are included in this group, and activities like bike riding and hiking/walking are viewed as safer alternatives to gathering indoors.

 Local, state and federal health officials are encouraging residents to take the following precautions to prevent infectious diseases, such as the flu and COVID-19, from spreading: